dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 13 - RL (Learning).md

 # End-to-End Training of Deep Visuomotor Policies

 ## Problem Definition
+Designing the perception and control sofrware for autonomous operation is
 ## Why the state-of-the-art is not enough for this?
 Why does it fail?

 ## What is the clever idea of this paper?